Published: April 23, 2020

 For reference, Executive Order 20-33 asked Minnesotans not working in critical sectors to stay at home through May 4, 2020.
 This stay-at-home order was extended until May 18, 2020.
 On May 13, 2020, Executive Order 20-56 was issued, stating any workers who can work from home must do so and non-critical businesses choosing to open or remain open must establish and implement a COVID-19 Preparedness Plan.
 Each Plan must provide for the business’s implementation of Minnesota OSHA Standards and MDH and CDC Guidelines in their workplaces.
 To make the development of such a plan easier on employers, the Department of Labor and Industry (DLI) has developed a COVID-19 Preparedness Plan template that any employer could feel free to use, if helpful.

-While adopting a COVID-19 Preparedness Plan has been strongly suggested as a best practice to promote employee and visitor confidence in the safety of the workplace, Executive Order 20-74 now requires a COVID-19 Preparedness Plan to be developed and implemented by city halls by June 29.
+While adopting a COVID-19 Preparedness Plan previously was strongly suggested as a best practice to promote employee and visitor confidence in the safety of the workplace, Executive Order 20-74 now requires a COVID-19 Preparedness Plan to be developed and implemented by city halls by June 29, 2020.
+A city’s Preparedness Plan must be updated with the new face covering requirement outlined in E.O.
+20-81.
 As a reference, the DEED model is a great one to also meet OSHA, MDH, and CDC standards.
 Industry guidance for all businesses (however, nothing specific to cities) is posted on the Stay Safe MN website.
 Cities, as critical businesses, must develop and implement a COVID-19 Preparedness Plan by June 29.
-Previously it has been communicated that, for cities operating other entities, such as a Driver and Vehicle Services offices, the state previously noted a Preparedness Plan must be completed before cities could resume those activities.
+Previously it had been communicated that, for cities operating other entities, such as a Driver and Vehicle Services offices, the state previously noted a Preparedness Plan must be completed before cities could resume those activities.

 For customer-facing city services, DEED has provided a Preparedness Plan template and instructions.
 DEED notes, while organizations are not required to use the exact template, all plans developed must address components included in the State of Minnesota Industry Guidance developed for the type of business.
 While this template is not specific to cities, it may be helpful to consider incorporating this guidance into your city’s COVID-19 plans to promote employee and customer safety.
 Plan components specific to customer service are outlined in the summary at the beginning of this web page.